wpilibsuite/build-tools/jenkins-jobs/README.md

 * Process Job DSLs → Additional classpath: `src/main/groovy`
 * Publish JUnit test result report → Test report XMLs: `build/test-results/**/*.xml`

+The following plugins are needed to use the Jobs DSL:

+* Job DSL
+* Hudson Post build task

 Documentation for the Jobs DSL is available [here](https://github.com/jenkinsci/job-dsl-plugin/wiki).

 This license for this repository can be found [here](license.txt)